davoszabo/flutter-django-recipeapp/README.md

 The sampling part will make a test database with 25k lines if recipes.

-## Train model (Optional)
+## Train model
 This is where the recipe recommendation system (RecRecSys) development, experimentation and polishing play a role.
 Take a look at the file: `recipes_model-reviews.ipynb`.
-Partly the model, and the training functionality has been integrated into the Django backend, so here only further improvement should happen.
+Here only further improvement and testing should happen.

+You need to run the `recipe_model-reviews.ipynb` to get the followings from your *sample database*:
+- recipe_ratings.pkl
+- recrecsys.pkl
+- trainset.pkl

+Copy or overwrite these pickled (serialized) files to `django_backend/recsys/` folder.

 The algorithms reviewed so far include KNN (K-Nearest Neighbor) and SVD (Singular Value Decomposition).